Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Introduction

-In this paper, we present a novel constrained \ac{MPC} approach for the centralized control of a platoon of heterogeneous vehicles with reconfiguration under temporary human-driver control.
+In this paper, we present a novel constrained \ac{MPC} approach for the centralized control of a platoon of heterogeneous vehicles.
+In our design, we include reconfiguration under temporary human-driver control.
+The goal of our controller is to reach a desired platoon velocity and individual inter-vehicle distances, while guaranteeing safety constraints.
 The desired inter-vehicle distance is based on driver-selected headway times which are variable between individual vehicles in the platoon, and can change over time \cite{dressler2019cooperative,milanes2014cooperative,segata2015communication}.
 Figure~\ref{fig:controlloop} illustrates the control loop of our proposed centralized platoon controller.
 The exogenous inputs to our controller are the desired platoon velocity and individual inter-vehicle distances, and the desired safety constraints on the inter-vehicle distance, velocity, and acceleration.
 The output from our controller is the desired control action for every vehicle in the platoon.

+In \ac{MPC} design, the control law is based on a prediction of the states of the system.
+To compute a mathematical prediction of the system states, we utilize an abstract mathematical model of the system dynamics.
+This technique is widely used in control engineering practice \cite{Badgwell2015ModelPredictiveControl} and \cite{Qin2003ControlEngineeringPracticesurveyindustrialmodel}.